A complete guide to over 50s life insurance

 Assurance

-Over 50s life insurance is sometimes referred to as ‘assurance’ because it will pay out on your death whenever you die.
+Over 50s life insurance is sometimes referred to as ‘assurance’ because it will pay out on your death.
 This is because death is certain (assured) to happen.

 Beneficiary/Beneficiaries